at Our Baltimore, Maryland Area Center

 - Blood work — serum levels of LH, FSH, testosterone, estradiol, and human chorionic gonadotropin (hCG), prolactin, thyroid panel (recommended)

 - Ultrasound of testicles, if there is any suspicion of a mass

 - CT scan – brain/skull to rule out pituitary adenoma

 - Gynecomastia is not associated with an increased risk of breast cancer.
 It primarily causes psychological distress, embarrassment, and other emotional side effects.
 This can be very severe at times and results in the avoidance of activities which require a boy or man to be seen without his shirt on.
 If not addressed as a youth, uneasy feelings often linger and can become an issue for men as they marry and have children.
 They will often have difficulty spending time with their children at the pool or beach.
 It is unfortunate that this problem is not spoken about more often, because gynecomastia treatment is actually very easy.

 - Insurance companies rarely cover gynecomastia surgery.
 During your consultation, Dr. Schuster will be able to better determine if your insurance company will reimburse your procedure.
 Whenever possible, our staff will write to your insurance company before your gynecomastia surgery is performed so that you will know in advance what kind of coverage to expect.

-To learn more about gynecomastia treatment options, please contact our practice for a private consultation.
+To learn more about gynecomastia treatment options, please contact our Baltimore, Maryland plastic surgeon for a private consultation.